probprog/anglican/code/embang/README.md

 ## Examples

 Some program examples are in 'src/angsrc'.
-If you want to do it from the repl:
+If you want to run programs from the repl:

 	(-main "--help")